justinpenner/TalkingLeaves/README.md

 If you have any ideas, bug reports, or other requests, I would love to hear them!
 You can file an [issue](https://github.com/justinpenner/TalkingLeaves/issues), or send me an email or a DM.
 You can find various ways to contact me at [justinpenner.ca](https://justinpenner.ca/).

-The database of languages that powers TalkingLeaves comes from Hyperglot, an open-source project by Rosetta Type.
+The database of languages that powers TalkingLeaves comes from Hyperglot, an open-source project by [Rosetta Type](https://rosettatype.com/).
 If you want to contribute, see [https://github.com/rosettatype/hyperglot/](https://github.com/rosettatype/hyperglot/)

 ## Related resources

-- [Hyperglot](https://hyperglot.rosettatype.com/) web interface to check fonts for language support, and explore Hyperglot’s database of languages and writing systems.
+- [Hyperglot](https://hyperglot.rosettatype.com/): web interface to check fonts for language support, and explore Hyperglot’s database of languages and writing systems.
 - [Hyperglot @ Github](https://github.com/rosettatype/hyperglot/)
-- [Shaperglot](https://github.com/googlefonts/shaperglot/) another tool for checking language support similar to Hyperglot, but was originally initiated with the intent of checking OpenType features for languages that need more than just a minimum character set.
+- [Shaperglot](https://github.com/googlefonts/shaperglot/): another tool for checking language support similar to Hyperglot, but was originally initiated with the intent of checking OpenType features for languages that need more than just a minimum character set.
 Now Hyperglot and Shaperglot both have some ability to check OpenType features.
-- [gflanguages](https://github.com/googlefonts/lang/) the language database behind Shaperglot.
+- [gflanguages](https://github.com/googlefonts/lang/): the language database behind Shaperglot.